 To find out more about this stretch of coast path, see the South West Coast Path’s guide.

-St Michael’s Way is a 12-mile path running from Lelant near St Ives to Marazion, home of St Michael’s Mount.
+St Michael’s Way is one of the more popular walks In St Ives.
+A 12-mile path running from Lelant near St Ives to Marazion, home of St Michael’s Mount.
 It was established in 1994, based on research into possible old overland routes taken by pilgrims and traders to avoid the dangerous seas around Land’s End.
 The Way goes around Trencrom Hill, a Neolithic hill fort: divert up the hill for amazing views over both Penwithian coasts and across towards Trevose Head and St Austell.

 You can pick up the walk at Carbis Bay, and head off either to Penzance or Marazion.
 You can catch buses from both these places back to Carbis Bay and St Ives (the 17B service has open-top buses during the summer), or work out something clever involving friends and cars… Alternatively, park in the small car park at Trencrom and walk a shorter section of the Way; or get the branch line train to Lelant, and follow the Way back to Carbis Bay.